Meeting and surpassing all audience expectations every day.

 He's the first candidate to act on it.

-But his point is that Trump is the candidate who has finally figured out how to exploit the difference for his benefit.
+But his point is that Trump is the candidate who has finally figured how to exploit the difference for his benefit.

-And, by the way, to the detriment of the donor class.
+And by the way, to the detriment of the donor class, he said conservatives haven't been able to do it.

-Because Trump is a non-conservative, and he's come along and he's shown how to just rip to shreds the donor class.
+This is why he thinks conservatives are worried they're going to be aced out, because Trump is a non-conservative, and he's come along and he's shown how to just rip to shreds the donor class.

 Conservatives could never figure it out, but Trump as a candidate has done it, and that scares the heck out of them.

-That conservatism was unable to defeat the establishment, whereas Trump as a non-conservative has shown how to do it, which means the copycat nature of things pretty much guarantees that future people will emulate Trump and not conservatism in beating the Republican establishment.
+whereas Trump, as a non-conservative, has shown how to do it, which means the copycat nature of things pretty much guarantees that future people will emulate Trump and not conservatism in beating the Republican establishment.

-And that will then relegate orthodox conservatism to a minor, minor position way over there that nobody pays any attention to anymore.
+And that will then relegate Orthodox conservatism to a minor, minor position way over there that nobody pays any attention to anymore.

-In his words, future candidates will seek to rebuild Trump's coalition and they'll follow his footsteps by opposing free trade, by promising to protect entitlements from cuts, by questioning the value of America's commitment to military alliances, and shrugging at social changes, like the growing acceptance of transgender people and abortion as planned parenthood comments and so forth.
+In his words, future candidates will seek to rebuild Trump's coalition and they'll follow his footsteps by opposing free trade, by promising to protect entitlements from cuts, by questioning the value of America's commitment to military alliances, and shrugging at social changes like the growing acceptance of transgender people and abortion as Planned Parenthood comments and so forth.

 It gets worse.